Kendra Wilkinson Gets Real About Having More Kids: 'Absolutely Not'

 In an interview with E!
-News, Wilkinson was asked if she was interested in having another kid, to which she replied, in perfect Wilkinson fashion, “Absolutely not.
+News, Kendra was asked if she was interested in having another kid, to which she replied, in perfect Kendra fashion, “Absolutely not.
 The next baby I will be having is a shot of patron and that will be tonight celebrating opening night of Sex Tips.”

 Videos by PopCulture.com

-Sex Tips is a stage show Wilkinson created with Jai Rodriguez, formerly of Queer Eye for the Straight Guy, and is described as, “Part romantic comedy, part interactive sex tip seminar, ‘Sex Tips for Straight Women from a Gay Man‘ takes audiences on a hilarious and wild ride where no topic is taboo and the insider tips come straight from the source: a gay man.”
+Sex Tips is a stage show Kendra created with Jai Rodriguez, formerly of Queer Eye for the Straight Guy, and is described as “Part romantic comedy, part interactive sex tip seminar, ‘Sex Tips for Straight Women from a Gay Man‘ takes audiences on a hilarious and wild ride where no topic is taboo and the insider tips come straight from the source: a gay man.”

-MORE: Watch: Kendra Wilkinson Says Her 7-Year-Old Son Already Knows About Sex

 Sex Tips had a record-breaking run in New York City and then followed that up with a sold-out national tour across America.